USS Constellation (1797): Later career

 In 1825, Constellation was chosen as flagship for Commodore Lewis Warrington and began duty with the West India Squadron to eradicate waning piracy operations in the Caribbean.
 During an outbreak of yellow fever at Key West, Florida, Warrington moved the squadron's home port to Pensacola, Florida where a permanent base was established.
 Other ships operating with Constellation during this period in the West Indies were John Adams, Hornet, Spark, Grampus, Shark, Fox and Decoy.
 Warrington returned to the United States with Constellation in 1826.

-In August 1829, the ship cruised to the Mediterranean to watch over American shipping and to collect indemnities from previous losses suffered by U.S. merchantmen.
-While en route to station, it carried the American ministers to France and the United Kingdom to their posts of duty.
-Returning to the United States in November 1831, it underwent minor repairs and departed again for the Mediterranean in April 1832 where it remained until an outbreak of cholera forced it to sail for home in November 1834.
+In August 1829, Constellation cruised to the Mediterranean to watch over American shipping and to collect indemnities from previous losses suffered by U.S. merchantmen.
+While en route to station, the ship carried the American ministers to France and the United Kingdom to their posts of duty.
+Returning to the United States in November 1831, she underwent minor repairs and departed again for the Mediterranean in April 1832 where she remained until an outbreak of cholera forced her to sail for home in November 1834.

 In October 1835, Constellation sailed for the Gulf of Mexico to assist in defeating the Seminole uprising.
 The crew landed shore parties to relieve the Army garrisons and sent boats on amphibious expeditions.
 After the mission had been accomplished, they then cruised with the West India Squadron until 1838 serving part of this period in the capacity of flagship for Commodore Alexander Dallas.

 The decade of the 1840s saw Constellation circumnavigate the globe.
-As flagship of Captain Kearny and the East India Squadron, its mission, as assigned in March 1841, was to safeguard American lives and property against loss during the Opium War, and further, to enable negotiation of commercial treaties.
-En route home in May 1843 it entered the Hawaiian Islands, helping to keep them from becoming a British protectorate, and thereafter sailed homeward making calls at South American ports.
+As flagship of Captain Kearny and the East India Squadron, their mission, as assigned in March 1841, was to safeguard American lives and property against loss during the Opium War, and further, to enable negotiation of commercial treaties.
+En route home in May 1843 she entered the Hawaiian Islands, helping to keep them from becoming a British protectorate, and thereafter sailed homeward making calls at South American ports.